jeffcsauer/arcospy/README.md

 # Use

 All functions are available on *The Washington Post* reference page [here](https://wpinvestigative.github.io/arcos/reference/index.html).
+Example notebooks in python are available in the [docs](https://github.com/jeffcsauer/arcospy/tree/master/docs) folder.
+Additional example use cases are available in R [here](https://wpinvestigative.github.io/arcos/articles/).

 Data can be gathered at the pharmacy, distributor, county, or state as the geographic unit of analysis.
 Depending on the geographic level, there may be raw, summarized, or supplemental data available.
 For example, the `county_raw()` command returns each individual ARCOS record for a given county from 2006 to 2014.
 However, the `summarized_county_annual()` command returns the annual summarized totals for a given county for each year of 2006 to 2014.

 ---